input-output-hk/catalyst-libs/docs/src/architecture/08_concepts/catalyst_voting/transaction.md

   * `choice` - a voter choice.
   * `proof` - a voter proof, could be `null`.
   * `prop_id` - a proposal id for which `choice` is made, could be `null`.
+    For that case where for the voting event defined only **one** proposal, so it's redundant to provide an additional identifier for the proposal, so it could be placed `null`.

 #### Transaction signing